oroinc/crm/README.md

 Flexible Entity
 - add shortcut to get entity option and entity option value ?
 - enhance find($id) to load any values in one query ? (no lazy load when get each value), play with doctrine cascade ?
+- provide shortcut to setData / updateData

 Flexible entity repository
 - allow search on attribute with enhanced findBy
 - direct join on option ?

 Attribute type
-- clean way to play with backend type and add some new
+- null value for date and datetime ? set up with now()

+Third party
+- remove gedmo reference

 Attribute
-- how to extends to add some custom conf (scope for product)
+- how to extends to add some custom conf (for instance scope for product ?)

-Option and values
-- refactor, get option value related to current locale

 Translatable behaviour
 - can be optionnal for flexible ? use an interface ?